-Which area of England has the densest network of off-road cycle routes?
+Which area of England & Wales has the densest network of off-road cycle routes?
 Until recently, I would have had no idea how to answer this question.
 But with Overpass API, Datawrapper, and an LLM, I found it surprisingly easy to whip up some results.

 I enjoy cycling off-road and like to plot routes that avoid roads as much as possible.
 Will this help me find the ideal place to live?